Advice From 5 Women And A Guy Who Won $1.25 Million To Do Good

 Bush is now the chair of the group's board.
 The new CEO is Daniela Terminel, who had this guidance for both women and men at the helm: "Lead with love.
 You can lead with fear or love.
 But lead with love."
 Then, she says, the people who work for you "can be the best version of themselves."

-Anushka Ratnayake laughed at the question about surprising lessons.
 "It's really hard," she says of the effort it took to launch her group, MyAgro, which lets African farmers save money via mobile banking to buy better seeds and tools.
 The group also helps them come up with smart strategies to increase their income.

-One of the best strategies she's learned is to go out in the field every week, "and I learn something new" — for example, how a group of cashew farmers were selling their nuts to a middle man rather than taking them to market themselves, which meant a loss of potential income.
+One of the best strategies she has learned is to go out in the field every week, "and I learn something new" — for example, how cashew farmers were selling their nuts to a middle man rather than taking them to market themselves, which meant a loss of potential income.
 So the next step, as Ratnayake observed, is to encourage them to band together and skip the middle man.

-'It is hard to raise funds'
+"It is hard to raise funds"

 Victoria Arch is the COO of Angaza, which created a pay-as-you-go system for the poor so they could afford solar and clean energy devices.
 What surprises her about her job?

 "This is so obvious — but how hard it is to raise funds," she says.
 And to explain that Angaza aims to make a profit but still needs to raise capital to fulfill its social mission.

 On the gender question, she thinks "women tend to be better network thinkers."
 They'll look at "different solutions" rather than fixate on just one, she says.

-Note: Editor's note: The Skoll World Forum is a funder of NPR.